UK Premium Index live · refreshed with each ABI & Confused.com release Independent · Editorial · Information only — disclosures in footer

 20-year-old car insurance FAQs

 It can be, but the case is weaker than at 17.
-The average new-driver saving is around £379/year with discounts of 20–40% achievable, and 78% of 17–20-year-olds still pay less with telematics.
+About 78% of 17–20-year-olds still pay less with telematics than without it, with discounts of 20–40% achievable, though the discount is earned through your actual driving rather than applied automatically.
 By 20, though, if you already hold two or three years of no-claims discount and a good standard quote, the telematics saving narrows — so compare both.
 A black box makes most sense at 20 if you live in a high-premium postcode, drive a slightly higher-group car, or want to keep curfew-friendly driving habits rewarded.

 If you passed your test at 17 and have insured a car continuously since, you could hold two to three years of no-claims discount by 20 — enough to take a meaningful chunk off the premium.
 NCD is the most powerful lever you have: each clean year typically cuts 15–25% off the renewal, and the effect compounds.
 Drive claim-free and pay the small extra to protect your NCD, so a single non-fault or minor claim doesn't wipe out years of savings.
 Time as a named driver can also count towards a named-driver NCD scheme with some insurers.

 Yes, but less dramatically than the earlier jumps.
-From a 20-year-old average of about £1,624, premiums typically fall to roughly £1,300–£1,500 at 21, then ease more gently each year.
+From the published age-20 average of £1,704, Confused.com puts age 21 at £1,542, and the curve eases more gently each year after that.
 By age 25 with a clean record and 4–6 years of no-claims discount, premiums commonly settle around £900–£1,100.
 The biggest single-year drops are 17→18 and 18→19; from 20 onwards the curve flattens, and your postcode, car group and claims record matter more than age alone.
 See our 25-year-old guide for where the curve settles.

 Adding an experienced, low-risk named driver can cut a 20-year-old's premium by 10–20% — but only if you remain the genuine main driver.
 Listing a parent as the main driver when the 20-year-old actually drives the car daily is “fronting”, which is insurance fraud.
 Claims investigators check telematics, mileage and accident location; if caught, the policy is voided, the claim refused, and you can be prosecuted under the Fraud Act.
 A genuine named-driver setup, a multi-car policy or a named-driver NCD scheme are all legitimate ways to get the saving.